0xPolygon/polygon-docs/docs/pos/get-started/building-on-polygon.md

 - Run a sentry node, which is a separate machine running a Heimdall node and a Bor node.
 A sentry node is open to all nodes on the Polygon Network.
 - Run a validator node, which is a separate machine running a Heimdall node and a Bor node.
 A validator node is only open to its sentry node and closed to the rest of the network.
 - Stake the MATIC tokens in the staking contracts deployed on the Ethereum mainnet.

+## Network details

+To access network-related details, including the chain ID, RPC URL, and more, for both the mainnet and Amoy testnet, refer to the [network documentation](../reference/rpc-endpoints.md).

 ## Wallets